 In comparison, when you directly own investments, they belong to you.
 You can control how they are managed.
 You are the decision-maker.
-You are the CEO.
+In fact, you are the CEO.
 You can make changes that add to the bottom line, which, in this case, ends up directly in you and your family’s pocket.

 # 3. Tax Benefits